zeroxoneafour/polonium/readme.md

 ## features

 - Works in Wayland Plasma 6.0 and up
--   Actual tiling backend using binary trees and decent enough code where you can mod in your own
+- Custom moddable tiling engine backend
 - Edit tile sizes with the integrated KWin GUI
 - Move and tile windows with your mouse and keyboard
--   Set layouts independently of desktop
+- Set layouts independently of desktop, activity, and screen
+- DBus integration to save layouts and configurations

 ## X11